marks530/ms3_project/README.md

 * Login as an engineer and check the navbar for correct links to the html pages on the site
 * Test the login page for existing user and check that correct flash messages are received
 * Test the login page for unknown user and check that correct flash messages are received
+* Check the login page for min and max lengths and patterns on all fields
-* Create a new report
+* Create a new report and check for validation of min and max length on all fields
+* Verify in the add report page that empty fields are not permitted
+* Verify that new report is reflected in the correct collection in the database
+* Check the profile page responds with the correct logged in user and flashed message
 * Login as the administrator and check the navbar for links to all the html pages on the site
-* Login as the administrator and check the navbar for links to all the html pages on the site
+* Verify that the manage users page shows lists all the users and their role correctly

+As Flask is a framework, there is a requirement to validate the HTML code using the URL to avoid false error flags due to jinja2.

 Completed testing of all the html code at the following address
  -   [W3 Validator](https://validator.w3.org/nu/#textarea)